angularity/angularity-todo-es6/README.md

 [http://localhost:8000/sub/app3](http://localhost:8000/sub/app3)

-### Aim
+## Aim

-Solve the **module problem** - How to selectively include code that has be authored in a separate project path.
+Solve the **module** problem of how to selectively include code that has be authored in a separate project path.

 Ideally add some syntactic sugar for **classes** without substantially deviating from javascript syntax.

-### Requirements
+## Requirements

 A single javascript file exists for each html file, locally in the `src` directory.
 They are identified by the `js` path.

-These application javascript files include library code by [Ecmascript6(ES6)](http://wiki.ecmascript.org/doku.php?id=harmony:modules) import.
+These application javascript files include library code by [Ecmascript6(ES6)] (http://wiki.ecmascript.org/doku.php?id=harmony:modules) import.
 Such library code is available in `bower` packages and locally in the `src` directory.
 They are identified by the `js-lib` path.

 The application files typically provide configuration and IOC mappings, such as `angular.module().service()`.
 The library files typically implement classes to be used in such IOC mappings.

 The ES6 `import` syntax must be the same for any source, such that:

-1. Local library code may be arbitarily moved to packages, or
+1. Local library code may be arbitrarily moved to packages, or
 2. Package code may be overriden by local code

 [Source maps](http://blog.teamtreehouse.com/introduction-source-maps) must be generated for all transpiled code and map to the correct source.

-### Comparisons
+## Comparisons

-This solution is inflenced by [Guy Bedford's article](http://guybedford.com/practical-workflows-for-es6-modules).
+This solution is influenced by [Guy Bedford's article](http://guybedford.com/practical-workflows-for-es6-modules).

 It arguably duplicates the functionality of [Browserify](http://browserify.org/).
 Please consider which implementation best suits your needs.

+It presumes that you are using a single top-level Ecmascript 6 file for each HTML file you are publishing.
+This top level JS file imports JS from library paths that may need to be discovered by globing.

-### How it works
+## How it works

 The google originated [Tracur](https://github.com/google/traceur-compiler) compiler provides support for a subset of ES6 features.
 These are sufficient to address the stated aims.